Two different stories from the Thien Mu Pagoda in the ancient city of Hue : The Heavenly Lady of Hue & The Most Venerable Monk.

 The Heavenly Lady of Hue

 The pagoda is 7 stories high and stands at 21m.
 Guide books suggest this is the tallest pagoda in Vietnam, but this information is so very out of date.
+Certainly it is the tallest royal building in Hue, a city full of buildings built to emperors specifications.
 To each side stands a pavilion.
 One pavilion contains a massive stele on the back of a marble turtle, dating back to 1715.
 The turtle is hand carved and is a symbol of longevity.
 The pavilion on the other side house a huge brass bell, cast in 1710 and still in use today.
 It weighs a massive 2052kg.
 It is said, the chime can be heard from 10km away along the river.

 In the main sanctuary are the three buddha figures standing in the temple altar.
 They are said to be Buddhas of past, present and future.
-Quite apt as we only a few days from Christmas.
+Quite apt for us as we are visiting only a few days from Christmas.

 The Most Venerable Monk